Last updated on August 17, 2026

 Wick, the Whorled Mind | Illustration by Andrea Piparo

-Brawl is a 100-card singleton format with commanders that's only available on MTG Arena.
+Brawl is a 100-card singleton format with commanders only available on MTG Arena.
 Brawl allows players to build decks with cards from all MTG sets released on MTG Arena, including Alchemy sets and their digital-only mechanics.

-Note that Wizards changed the format's name from โ€œHistoric Brawlโ€ to simply โ€œBrawlโ€ in late 2023.
+Wizards changed the format's name from โ€œHistoric Brawlโ€ to simply โ€œBrawlโ€ in late 2023.
 The name change didn't affect the format rules in any way, and many communities still refer to the format as Historic Brawl.
 The names can be used interchangeably, though they are distinct from Standard Brawl, which is its own sub-format.

-The format lets players pick a legendary creature, spacecraft (must have a power/toughness), vehicle, or planeswalker as their commander, with planeswalker commanders being one of the biggest differences between this format and Commander.
+The format lets players pick a legendary creature, spacecraft (with power/toughness), vehicle, or planeswalker as their commander, with planeswalker commanders being one of the biggest differences between this format and Commander.
+There's also no multiplayer option in Brawl, and players start the game at 25 life rather than 40, which makes a big difference for aggressive decks.

 The most important difference between Brawl and Standard Brawl is the card pool.
 As the name suggests, Standard Brawl only allows you to use cards legal in Standard; and the decks have 60 cards rather than 100, which makes sense considering the greatly restricted card pool.
-You wouldn't want to pad your deck with Draft chaff to reach 100 cards.

 Who Is Brawl For?

-Brawl is great for players who love the concept of Commander but wish that the gameplay had more similarities to Cube, or who dislike the political aspect that comes from multiplayer games.
+Brawl is great for players who love the concept of Commander but wish that the gameplay had more similarities to Cube, or those who dislike the political aspect that comes from multiplayer games.
 Because you play 1v1, decks tend to have lower mana curves and the value of 1-for-1 removal goes up sharply.
+This isn't to say the kind of big, rampy strategies Commander is known for are ineffective in Brawl; in fact, those are among the best Brawl decks.
+But the ways you can combat them change.

 Brawl-Legal Sets